mrasadatik/asadatik.dev/SECURITY.md

 ## **3. Access Control and Monitoring**

-Given that the repository is public but only I can contribute to it, it’s important to enforce appropriate access control and monitoring:
+Given that the repository is public but only I can contribute to it, it's important to enforce appropriate access control and monitoring:

 ### **3.1 Access Control**